We have a bunch of man-children in the White House.

 This is Cambridge.

-Come on, man, what you think we're talking about?
+What you think we're talking about?

-No, yo, this is Cambridge.
+Yo, this is Cambridge.

 We have the upper crust of the upper crust here.

-They're not like the of the brothers.
+They're not like the other brothers.

-These are the let me quote the vice president, the clean ones, the smart ones, the articulate ones.
+These are the, let me quote the vice president, the clean ones, the smart ones, the articulate ones.

-The vice president Joe Biden said that's right.
+As the vice president Joe Biden said.

 About Obama, about Obama.